rokups/freqtrade/docs/strategy-customization.md

 ???
 Example "Fast and easy way to define informative pairs"

-    Most of the time we do not need power and flexibility offered by `merge_informative_pair()`, therefore we can use a decorator to quicly define informative pairs.
+    Most of the time we do not need power and flexibility offered by `merge_informative_pair()`, therefore we can use a decorator to quickly define informative pairs.

     ``` python